A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsubsection{Model parameters}

 Time-invariant parameters involve stoichiometric constants $a$, substrate-specific influent concentrations $\xi$, and miscellaneous time-invariant parameters $c$.
-Tab.~\ref{tab:R3-param-nomenclature} explains the aggregation of ADM1 model parameters of \cite{Weinrich2021b} to parameters $c$ used in the state-space representation in Eqs.~\eqref{eq:ADM1-R3-ode-class}, \eqref{eq:R3-Core:x}, and \eqref{eq:R3-Core:y}.
-Tab.~\ref{tab:petersen-ADM1-R3-Core} summarizes the numeric values of stoichiometric constants $a$.
+Note that the default value of $k_\mathrm{p}$ (Table~\ref{tab:model_parameters_soeren}) had to be increased by one order of magnitude to obtain about atmospheric head space pressures \cite{Rosen2005}.
+Table~\ref{tab:R3-param-nomenclature} explains the aggregation of ADM1 model parameters of \cite{Weinrich2021b} to parameters $c$ used in the state-space representation in Eqs.~\eqref{eq:ADM1-R3-ode-class}, \eqref{eq:R3-Core:x}, and \eqref{eq:R3-Core:y}.
+Table~\ref{tab:petersen-ADM1-R3-Core} summarizes the numeric values of stoichiometric constants $a$.
 Numerical values of the influent concentrations $\xi$ are described in Sec.~\ref{sec:case_study}.